tmgrgg/shoe-recommendation-engine/README.md

 I have long been interested in using machine learning for the purposes of innovation and insight.
 One domain which I believe could be quite fruitful is in the commercial fashion industry - this project was inspired by the desire to explore this, as well as to demonstrate a level of ability in machine learning.

 In part 1, I discuss the implementation of an image-based shoe recommendation system.
-In part 2, I expirment with using deep learning for the more complex task of product design/generation.
+In part 2, I experiment with using deep learning for the more complex task of product design/generation.

 # <b>Part 1: Recommendation</b>